CryoByte33/steam-deck-utilities/docs/tweak-explanation.md

 ## Sources

-Some wording, and general sanity checks, were provided by [Emin](https://github.com/xeome), who is likely to be a big contributor going forward given his interest in low-level Linux optimizations.
+Some wording and general sanity checks were provided by [Emin](https://github.com/xeome), who is likely to be a big contributor going forward, given his interest in low-level Linux optimizations.

 The rest is provided by [the Arch Wiki](https://wiki.archlinux.org), [Phoronix](https://www.phoronix.com), [kernel docs](https://docs.kernel.org) and various bits of knowledge that I've gathered over the years.